FIVE MOST SURPRISING FINDS

 McKinsey Global Institute, 2021; Selig Center, UGA

-The infrastructure for this redirection must be built simultaneously:
+The infrastructure for this redirection must be built at the same time.

-The financing mechanism is cooperative economics: collective investment funds, capitalized by individual contributions of $50 to $500 per month from a membership base of 500,000, producing a capital pool of approximately $10 billion over three years.
+The financing mechanism is cooperative economics, meaning collective investment funds.
+These funds would be capitalized by individual contributions of $50 to $500 per month from a membership base of 500,000.
+That produces a capital pool of roughly $10 billion over three years.

 This is not venture capital in the Silicon Valley sense.
-It is cooperative investment — pooled money from community members, who share ownership and profits — modeled on the Mondragon Corporation in Spain.
+It is cooperative investment — pooled money from community members who share ownership and profits.
+The model follows the Mondragon Corporation in Spain.
 Mondragon began with five workers in 1956.
 It now employs more than 80,000 people across 98 cooperatives.
-It demonstrates that cooperative economics can scale, that worker-owned enterprises can compete in global markets, and that the returns — distributed among the investors rather than extracted by external shareholders — compound within the community rather than leaving it.
+It proves that cooperative economics can scale, that worker-owned enterprises can compete in global markets, and that the returns — distributed among investors rather than extracted by external shareholders — compound within the community rather than leaving it.

 “We must learn to live together as brothers or perish together as fools.”